joelouthan/Theologicus/src/genesis/genesis06-10-22.md

 This is not the last time we are going to receive a set of holy blueprints and instructions from God to us to show us what we must do in order to behold the Living God and his goodness.
 What so many people fail to understand is that they treat the Bible like these instructions to build an ark thinking that they will have joy, happiness, safety, even eternal life just by doing what the Scriptures say.

->John 5:39-40 (CSB) You pore over the Scriptures because you think you have eternal life in them, and yet they testify about me.
+>John 5:39-40 You pore over the Scriptures because you think you have eternal life in them, and yet they testify about me.
 But you are not willing to come to me so that you may have life.

 The Scriptures reveal the plan of God: that is Jesus Christ.
 Call upon his holy name and what?
 You will be saved.